 Optus and Telstra NBN at a glance

 Optus and Telstra are known for their massive mobile market share, and each offer their own 4G and 5G networks.
-But if you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.
+If you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.

-Both providers have big names to live up to, and throw in plenty of features to stand out from cheaper, no-frills NBN resellers.
+Both providers have big names to live up to and throw in plenty of features to stand out from cheaper, no-frills NBN resellers.
 Telstra offers the option of bundled-in Telstra TV on all NBN plans.
-Similarly, Optus offers a bundled-in Fetch entertainment package, which is also optional.
+Similarly, Optus offers the option to bundle-in Fetch entertainment packages.
 These add-on multimedia boxes offer a range of built-in digital entertainment from streaming services, and it’s definitely worth looking into if you’re big on your TV, movies or music.

-At the time of writing, all Telstra NBN plans come with a free month of Foxtel Now for new and returning customers.
+At the time of writing, all Telstra NBN plans come with a free three months of standard BINGE access or new and returning customers.
 Telstra also offers customers the option to bundle in specialised Foxtel packages on any NBN plan, including Movies and Sports channels, and you’re also able to add Kayo Sports streaming.
 If you’re a gamer, Telstra’s Xbox All Access packages feature an included Xbox console, as well as unlimited data.

 Telstra Standard NBN 25 plans

-Telstra’s deal includes a $216 modem if you stay connected for 24 months, and for online purchases, Telstra’s $99 connection fee is currently waved.
+Telstra’s deal includes a $216 modem ($0 if you stay connected for 24 months), and for online purchases, Telstra’s $99 connection fee is currently waived.

 The following table shows a selection of published Telstra NBN 25 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.